hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

 * [My Code - Stationary Analysis][5]💖
   * Through the stationary analysis on 2 representative samples, using original time series, processed time series, residuals and processed residuals.
 An easier solution is to use logged moving average of original time series, which is showing 90+% confidence of strict stationary in both samples.
   * So next, I'm going to calculate forecastability of the same sets of time series, just to compare.
 Even though it's highly likely that I will use logged moving average for forecasting.
+* [My Code - Forecastable Analysis][6]💖
+  * Same as Stationary Analysis, among all the used time series sequences, logged moving average from the original data still appear to be better than other choices, when it comes to forecastable analysis.
+Same for both sample data.
+  * Next I'm going to use logged moving average to experiment on different forecasting methods to compare.

 ## Future Workd
 * Choose different forecasting method automatically for each merchant?